-ZONING AND MESA WEST BLUFFS URBAN PLAN CONFORMANCE
+ZONING AND 19 WEST URBAN PLAN CONFORMANCE

 The City's base zoning district for the project site is "General Industrial".
 This zoning district is consistent with the "Light Industrial" General Plan Land Use Designation and provides provisions for a wide range of light and general industrial activities.
-As discussed under the "Analysis" section of this report, the project site is also influenced by the Mesa West Bluffs Urban Plan and the project is a request for a Master Plan to develop a live/work mixed-use; therefore, CMMC Article 11- Mixed-Use Overlay District standards would apply to the proposed project and the provisions of this article supersedes certain requirements of the base "General Industrial" zoning designation.
+As discussed under the analysis section, the project site is located within 19 West Urban Plan boundary and the project is a request for a Master Plan to develop a live/work mixed-use; therefore, CMMC Article 11- Mixed-Use Overlay District standards would apply to the proposed project and the provisions of this article supersedes certain requirements of the base "General Industrial" zoning designation.

 As mentioned above, City Council adopted the Urban Plan which applied a mixed-use overlay zoning district to the project site.
 When activated by an approved Master Plan, the underlaying zoning is superseded by the overlay zoning district.
-The Mesa West

-Bluffs Urban Plan prescribes the density and intensity for live/work development.
+The 19 West Urban Plan prescribes the density and intensity for live/work development.
 The floor area ratio (FAR) and vehicle trip generation work in concert to ensure that new live/work developments do not exceed the capacity of the circulation system.
-Pursuant to an approval of the Master Plan and described in detail in this report, the proposed live/work development conforms with the Mesa West Bluffs Urban Plan.
+Pursuant to an approval of the Master Plan and described in detail in this report, the proposed live/work development conforms with the 19 West Urban Plan.